Orange-OpenSource/a11y-guidelines/src/en/mobile/ios/voiceover/iphone-x.md

 ---
 title: "iPhoneX basic gestures"
-abstract: "This page describes the iPhoneX common gestures"
+abstract: "The iPhoneX common gestures description"
 ---

 # iPhoneX basic gestures

-This page describes the iPhoneX common gestures thanks to textual explanations and illustrations so as to easily understand the movements to be done.
+This page describes the iPhoneX common gestures with textual explanations and illustrations to easily understand the movements to be done.
 <br>Thereafter, **illustrations with a home button device** are also included to see possible differences.

 - [Go to Home Screen.](#BackHome)